ryrutherford/TicTacToeWebApp/README.md

 - Currently supports basic functionality for a game of Tic Tac Toe
 - The Tic Tac Toe code is based off of the java program in the following repository: https://github.com/ryrutherford/TicTacToe
 ## December 28, 2019
-- The WAR file was delployed to the AWS cloud using Elastic Beanstalk.
+- The WAR file was deployed to the AWS cloud using Elastic Beanstalk.
 Play the game at: http://tictactoe-env.pbe2cumsqb.us-east-2.elasticbeanstalk.com/